Hashem El Tarif

-Hashem El Tarif is a mountain located in northeast Egyptian Sinai.
-According to Google Earth, the name of the mountain is "Gebel Khashm El Tarif", its coordinates being near 29°40'9.18"N and 34°38'0.28"E.
+Hashem El Tarif is a mountain on the Sinai Peninsula, now in northeastern Egypt.
+It is one of several candidates for the biblical Mount Sinai, where the Abrahamic prophet Moses received the Ten Commandments.
+It stands 881 meters tall.

 Mount Sinai claims

 Hashem El Tarif is one of several proposed locations of the biblical Mount Sinai.

 The Exodus Decoded

 The James Cameron-produced History Channel special, The Exodus Decoded, suggests that this location, now in an Egyptian military zone, is the best candidate for the biblical Mount Sinai.
 The program claims that it not only features "biblical geographical" clues, but that it also possesses three important traits described in the Book of Exodus: